If you buy something through the links, I may earn an affiliate commission (at no cost to you). Read the full disclosure here.

 First of all, I really like the packaging of the foundation.
 It’s sturdy and a bit heavy, the packaging is made out of glass with a matte effect and a clean black cap that has silver letters on it.
 In my opinion, it looks and feels luxurious when you see it.
 The foundation has a pump, so you can easily control the amount of foundation that comes out.
 The foundation doesn´t really have a smell.

-The foundation has a medium coverage once I apply a first layer.
+The foundation has a medium coverage once I apply the first layer.
 It’s a buildable foundation so if I need some extra coverage, I can easily apply that to the whole face or parts that need a little more coverage.
 I tried applying the foundation with a brush as well as a sponge and even though both apply the foundation very well, I personally prefer a sponge.

 Overall, I really feel like this foundation covers any redness and texture I have going on.
 It doesn’t make my pores extra visible, which the Giorgio Armani one does around my nose.
-It definitely has a blurring effect, it’s matte looking but not cakey and it doesn’t easily transfer.
+It definitely has a blurring effect, it’s matte-looking but not cakey and it doesn’t easily transfer.
 The foundation gives me a natural-looking, skinlike finish but with a nice medium to full coverage.

 This Dose of Colors foundation doesn’t get the love it deserves!
 In my opinion, it’s one of the best foundations I’ve tried so far and it deserves to be more hyped!
-If you’re looking for a medium to full coverage foundation which doesn´t look cakey and blurs your imperfections than this is your perfect foundation!
+If you’re looking for a medium to full coverage foundation which doesn´t look cakey and blurs your imperfections then this is your perfect foundation!

 Not to forget, the Dose of Colors website has a great tool to help you with choosing the right shade if you’re not able to go to the store to purchase the foundation.
 I used this tool and I got the exact right shade for my skin tone!
 Curious to see how it looks on my skin?
 Here are some pictures of me wearing it.